-A novel technique for multi-scale smoothing of a freeform 3-D surface is presented.
-Complete triangulated models of 3-D objects are constructed at our center [4] and using a local parametrization technique, are then smoothed using a 2-D Gaussian filter.
+A novel technique for multi-scale smoothing of a free-form 3-D surface is presented.
+Complete triangulated models of 3-D objects are constructed automatically and using a local parametrization technique, are then smoothed using a 2-D Gaussian filter.
 Our method for local parametrization makes use of semigeodesic coordinates as a natural and efficient way of sampling the local surface shape.
 The smoothing eliminates the surface noise together with high curvature regions such as sharp edges, therefore, sharp corners become rounded as the object is smoothed iteratively.
 Our technique for free-form 3-D multi-scale surface smoothing is independent of the underlying triangulation.
 It is also argued that the proposed technique is preferrable to volumetric smoothing or level set methods since it is applicable to incomplete surface data which occurs during occlusion.
-The technique was applied to simple and complex 3-D objects and the results are presented here.
+Our technique was applied to closed as well as open 3-D surfaces and the results are presented here.